-Mr Tony Doyle, Chief Executive Officer Mr Darren Barber, Director People and Performance Ms Marg Scanlon, Director Infrastructure and Sustainability Mr Rory Neeson, Director Wellbeing, Planning and Regulation Mrs Tania Quinn, Council Support Officer
+Mr Tony Doyle, Chief Executive Officer Mr Darren Barber, Director People and Performance Ms Marg Scanlon, Director Infrastructure and Sustainability Mr Rory Neeson, Director Wellbeing, Planning and Regulation Ms Karly Saunders, Governance Coordinator

-2 Welcome and Acknowledgement of Country
+2. Welcome and Acknowledgement of Country

-The Mayor, Cr Robertson read the acknowledgement of country:
+The Mayor, Cr Robertson will read the acknowledgement of country:

-"Our meeting is being held on the traditional lands of the Gunditjmara, Tjap Wurrung and Buandig people.
+"Our meeting is being held on the traditional lands of the Gunditimara, Tjap Wurrung and Buandig people.

-I would like to pay my respects to their Elders, past and present, and emerging."
+I would like to pay my respects to their Elders, past and present, and the Elders from other communities who may be here today."

-Please note: All Council meetings will be audio recorded, and may be livestreamed to Council's social media platform, with the exception of matters identified as confidential items in the agenda.
+Please note: All Council meetings will be audio recorded, and may be livestreamed to Council's social media platform, with the exception of matters identified as confidential items in the Agenda.